Ōgi logo Ōgi

 Pawn

-A Pawn () moves a single square straight forward along its file and can never move backward.
-It captures in the same way: by advancing one square onto an opposing piece.
+A Pawn () moves one single square straight forward, along the same file, and can never move backward.
+It captures in the same manner: by advancing one square onto an opponent's piece.

 Promoted Pawn